stacks-network/docs/src/pages/references/stacks-node-configuration.md

 #### read_only_call_limit_read_count

-Total amount of data pieces allowed to be retrieved from a read-only smart-contract call.
+Total number of independent read operations permitted for an individual read-only function call.

 Example: